The Museum and Gardens are open, and free to visit.

 The Horniman is a charity.

-There are toilet facilities in the Gardens, near the Bandstand.
+- There are also toilet facilities in the Gardens, near the Bandstand.

-There is an increased cleaning regimen in place across the Horniman – please follow social distancing guidelines.
+- There is an increased cleaning regimen in place across the Horniman – please follow social distancing advice.

 Dogs are allowed in our Gardens, but must be kept on leads.

-Dogs must be kept on leads during events in the Gardens (concerts, performances, etc.).
+Dogs must be kept on leads during events in the Gardens (concerts, performances, etc.) including the Horniman Market on Sundays.

 The cloakroom and lockers facility will not be available, so please only bring coats and bags that you can carry comfortably through your visit.